KieronH90/KieronH90.github.io/_posts/25-07-19 Machine Learning.md

 # Machine Learning
 ## Task 1 - Collaborative discussion

 This discussion forum provided a valuable platform for exploring the intersection of Industry 4.0, Industry 5.0, and information system failures.
-My contributions — an initial post, a summary post, and two peer responses — allowed for comprehensive engagement with these critical topics.

-My initial post focused on the Postmasters' Scandal, highlighting the Horizon IT system's flaws and the Post Office's institutional failures as a potent cautionary tale for the Fourth Industrial Revolution.
+My initial post is shown below.
 I argued that "blind faith" in technology, despite clear inaccuracies, led to severe human, economic, and reputational costs, underscoring the urgent need for human oversight and ethical frameworks (Wallis, 2021).

 ![My logo](/assets/images/initialpost.png)

-My peer's responses broadened this perspective.
-Responding to Naveed on the T-Mobile data breach, I emphasized foundational cybersecurity best practices (e.g., network segmentation) and introduced cyber resilience, noting that repeated breaches indicated deeper cultural issues.
-I expanded on proactive resilience strategies (e.g., human training) and linked the incident to ethical AI deployment in healthcare, stressing transparency and oversight (Lim et al., 2023).
+In my response to Naveed below, I expanded on proactive resilience strategies (e.g., human training) and linked the incident to ethical AI deployment in healthcare, stressing transparency and oversight (Lim et al., 2023).

 ![My logo](/assets/images/naveedresponse.png)
 ![My logo](/assets/images/markresponse.png)

-My summary post synthesized these insights, reiterating the Postmasters' Scandal's lessons on ethical governance in technology.
-It integrated preventative measures from peer feedback (e.g., independent audits) with Industry 5.0 principles.
-A key learning was that technological advancement carries inherent risks, demanding vigilance, comprehensive risk management, and a strong ethical compass to ensure technology serves human well-being (Aldred, 2022).
+My summary post is shown below.
+A key learning point was that technological advancement carries inherent risks, demanding vigilance, comprehensive risk management, and a strong ethical compass to ensure technology serves human well-being (Aldred, 2022).

 ![My logo](/assets/images/summarypost.png)

 For future similar tasks, I would aim to:

 Select initial post incidents with more direct links to specific machine learning dataset challenges to explicitly address that learning outcome.
 Proactively draw stronger connections to data-related challenges in peer responses, even if the primary incident cause wasn't dataset-specific.